-The Objectors are the freeholders of land south of the River Thames and north of Appleford Road (B4016) as shown on Sheet 13 of the River Thames Bridge Crossing section, land west of Appleford Crossing as shown on Sheet 11 and land to the north of Thame Lane and west of Oxford Road (B4015) as shown on Sheets 17-19 of the Clifton Hampden Bypass section in the Draft Order.
+The Objectors are the freeholders of land known as Fullamoor Farm to the south of Thame Lane as shown on Sheet 17 of the Clifton Hampden Bypass section in the Draft Order.
 The Objectors are therefore a Qualifying Person for the purposes of their Objection to the Draft Order.